nidrissi/web/content/post/git-2-theory/index.md

   There is one special commit which has no parent, the **initial commit** (the root, in mathematical terms).
   This commit is the beginning of the history of the repository.
   It simply represents the first time that files have been committed to the repository.
+  In the diagram above, the initial commit is drawn with a red outline.

 - So far, what I have described is a rooted tree: the history starts somewhere, then users commit files and changes starting from somewhere.
   As soon as two or more people start working on the same repository (or the same person from different computers), the history can split in two or more directions.